retaildevcrews/helium/docs/Java-SpringBoot-Developer.md

 ```
 ### Solution:
 1. Use clear-text for testing locally
-2. Use service principal with client-key stored in the Azure DevOps as secret value - Samsclub is doing this
+2. Use service principal with client-key stored in the Azure DevOps as secret value - Customers are using this approach

 #### Now, you can get Azure Key Vault secret value as a configuration property in spring framework
 [Application.java] (https://github.com/microsoft/helium-java/blob/master/src/main/java/com/microsoft/azure/helium/Application.java)